d0uwe/SMileyS/README.md

 #### Optional features
 * Send images over SMS
 * Be able to create or import a backup
+* Make a webinterface if the phone is connected to the internet

 ## External libraries
 * Save messages in SQLite